Second Harmonic Hall Response in Insulators: Inter-band Quantum Geometry and Breakdown of Kleinman's Conjecture

-\emph{Discussions}.--- In this work, we pointed out that insulators can generally exhibit the nonlinear Hall effect as long as their crystalline symmetry allows.
-We found that a series of frequency dependent quantum geometric quantities in the occupied bands play a pivotal role in generating the nonlinear Hall effect in insulators.
-In particular, we performed calculations on the gapped Bernal bilayer graphene with C$_{1v}$ symmetry and demonstrated that the nonlinear Hall effect is pronounced at the driving frequency near resonance.
-Apart from the gapped Bernal bilayer graphene under uniaxial strain, quite a few two dimensional insulating materials fall into the category where the symmetry allows the nonlinear Hall effect.
-Candidates with remarkable nonlinear Hall effect in the insulating regime could be extended to the Moir\'e heterostructure of bilayer graphene~\cite{Pablo01, Jianming}, atomically thin MoS$_2$ under uniaxial strain~\cite{Jieshan, JieunLee}, bilayer T$_{\textrm{d}}$-WTe$_2$~\cite{Xiaofeng, Fai03}, and in-plane ferroelectric monolayer SnTe~\cite{KChang, Hosub}.
+\emph{Discussions}.---In this work, we investigated the SHH response that involves inter-band transitions and pointed out that insulators, as long as their crystalline symmetry allows, can generally exhibit the SHH response at the frequency near inter-band resonance.
+We found that a series of frequency dependent quantum geometric quantities in the occupied bands play a pivotal role in generating the SHH response in insulators.
+Crucially, the SHH response in insulators occurs in both regimes of resonance and off-resonance: At resonance, it manifests as a SHH current, while off-resonance, it corrresponds to an inductive SHH polarization.
+In particular, we performed calculations on the gapped Bernal bilayer graphene with C$_{1v}$ symmetry and demonstrated that the SHH response is pronounced at the driving frequency near resonance.
+Apart from the gapped Bernal bilayer graphene under uniaxial strain, quite a few two dimensional insulating materials fall into the category where the symmetry allows the SHH response.
+Candidate materials with remarkable SHH response in the insulating regime could be extended to the Moir\'e heterostructure of bilayer graphene~\cite{Pablo01, Jianming}, atomically thin MoS$_2$ under uniaxial strain~\cite{Jieshan, JieunLee}, bilayer T$_{\textrm{d}}$-WTe$_2$~\cite{Xiaofeng, Fai03}, in-plane ferroelectric monolayer SnTe~\cite{KChang, Hosub}, and ferroelectric NbOI$_2$~\cite{Loh2}.

-It is worth noting that the nonlinear Hall effect arising from the inter-band processes in insulators does not rely on the time reversal symmetry.
-In an insulator with multiple bands, frequency dispersions originate from the mismatch between the driving frequency and the multiple band gaps, so regardless of whether the insulator respects time reveral symmetry or not, the Kleinman symmetry can always break down near resonance, generating the nonzero nonlinear Hall conductivity.
-Here, we have mainly focused on the time reversal invariant insulators, but generalizing the formalism to the insulators with no time reversal symmetry~\cite{Binghai1, PanHe02} is straightforward.
-Importantly, while the linear order intrinsic Hall effect in insulators requires time reversal symmetry breaking~\cite{Landau}, the second order nonlinear Hall effect becomes the lowest order Hall effect permitted in a time reversal invariant insulator.
+It is worth noting that the SHH response arising from the inter-band processes in insulators does not rely on the time reversal symmetry.
+In an insulator with multiple bands, frequency dispersions originate from the mismatch between the driving frequency and the multiple band gaps, so regardless of whether the insulator respects time reveral symmetry or not, Kleinman's conjecture always gets broken near resonance, generating nonvanishing SHH response.
+Here, we have mainly focused on the time reversal invariant insulators, but generalizing our formalism to the insulators with broken time reversal symmetry~\cite{Binghai1, PanHe02} is straightforward.
+Importantly, while the linear order intrinsic Hall effect in insulators requires breaking time reversal symmetry~\cite{Landau}, the SHH response emerges as the lowest order transverse response permitted in time reversal invariant insulators.